Treaty of Saadabad

-The Treaty of Saadabad (or the Saadabad Pact) was a non-aggression pact signed by Turkey, Iran, Iraq and Afghanistan on 8 July 1937, and lasted for five years.
+The Treaty of Saadabad (or the Saadabad Pact) was a non-aggression pact signed by Turkey, Iran, Iraq, and Afghanistan on 8 July 1937, and lasted for five years.
 The treaty was signed in Tehran's Saadabad Palace and was part of an initiative for greater Middle Eastern-oriental relations spearheaded by King Mohammed Zahir Shah of Afghanistan.
 Ratifications were exchanged in Tehran on 25 June 1938, and the treaty became effective on the same day.
 It was registered in the League of Nations Treaty Series on 19 July 1938.

 In Iraq, the left-leaning Bakr Sidqi military government of 1936–1937 was less Arab nationalist than other Iraqi governments.
 Sidqi was a Kurd and his prime minister, Hikmat Sulayman, was a Turkmen.
 They were therefore interested in diplomacy with Iraq's eastern, non-Arab neighbours.
 Turkey sought friendly relations with its neighbours and was still recovering from its defeat in World War I and the costly victory in the Turkish War of Independence.

 In 1943, the treaty was automatically extended for a further five years because none of the signatories had renounced it.
 After the end of the extended treaty term, the pact officially ended.

 Background

-Atatürk and the Turkish Foreign Policy
+Atatürk and the Turkish foreign policy

-After the First World War, and the fall of the Ottoman Empire, the Middle East saw the creation of several new independent states, one of the most significant of these being the Turkish Republic.
-A devout Turkish statesman named Mustafa Kemal Pasha (nicknamed Atatürk, meaning 'Father of the Turks') rose as the predominant figure in the politics of the fallen Turkish empire.
+After World War I, and the fall of the Ottoman Empire, the Middle East saw the creation of several new independent states, one of the most significant of these being the Turkish Republic.
+A Turkish statesman named Mustafa Kemal Pasha (nicknamed Atatürk, meaning 'Father of the Turks') rose as the predominant figure in the politics of the fallen Turkish empire.
 Under Atatürk, The Republic of Turkey was officially established with Atatürk as its first President.
-Atatürk's reign as president of Turkey saw many reforms, such as Industrialization, secularization, and a particular foreign policy.
+Atatürk's reign as president of Turkey saw many reforms, such as industrialization, secularization, and a particular foreign policy.
 This involved diplomacy between Turkey with mutually beneficial trade, and established diplomatic ties between nations.
 Turkish diplomats were specifically concerned with the security and protection of Turkey's sovereign borders, including Turkey's southern border to the Middle East.
 Atatürk's administration would attempt to establish friendly relations with all bordering countries.
 In Europe, Turkey was able to do this by partaking in the Balkan Pact.
 Turkey hoped just as the Balkan Pact established friendly relations with European neighboring countries, that a similar treaty or alliance could establish friendly relations with neighboring Middle-Eastern states, as good diplomacy was already underway between Turkey, Iraq and Iran.